kenjennings/Atari-Pet-Frogger/README_V00.md

 - Direct write to screen memory uses different internal code values, not ASCII/ATASCII values.

 - Direct keyboard scanning is different requiring Atari to clear the OS value in order to get the next character.
 Also, key codes are different on the Atari (and not ASCII or Internal codes.)

 ---

+I think I did something that broke the display of multiple frogs that successfully crossed over the rivers.
+One is displayed.
+But if more frogs cross, still only one is displayed.

+---

 [Back to Home](https://github.com/kenjennings/Atari-Pet-Frogger/blob/master/README.md "Home")